locessentials/eng401-business-english-us/final-project/final-project-intro.md

 ## Project Philosophy

-The final project is designed around the "Show and Tell" philosophy that reflects authentic business communication practices.
+The final project is designed around the "Show & Tell" philosophy that reflects authentic business communication practices.
 In professional environments, you rarely communicate through just one medium - successful business professionals must master both dynamic presentations that capture attention and detailed reports that provide substantive analysis.

 This dual approach mirrors real-world scenarios where you might first present an idea to stakeholders in a compelling presentation, then follow up with a comprehensive report that provides the detailed information needed for decision-making.

-## Why "Show and Tell"?
+## Why "Show & Tell"?

 ### The "Show" Component: Visual Impact and Engagement